gpulina/GPS-Distance-Duration/README.md

 # GPS Distance and Trip Duration

-This notebook provides a step-by-step walkthrough on how to calculate road distances, as well as trip durations, between pairs of GPS coordinates using the OpenStreetMap API.
+This guide provides a step-by-step walkthrough on how to calculate road distances, as well as trip durations, between pairs of GPS coordinates using the OpenStreetMap API.

 ## Prerequisites